macchiapresso/webdevel/README.md

 # About this repo

-<p>This repository contains all my web development attempts, following the "Odin Protocol" free course.</p>
+<p>This repository contains all my web development attempts, following the "Odin Project" free course.</p>